 Most Americans shop using cash alternatives.
 Carrying cash around is inconvenient and risky, and paying by check is often a hassle.
 Furthermore, cash and checks will do you no good for your online purchases, as you will need some kind of account that allows you to pay for your items electronically.

-One option is a charge card, which primarily differs from other card types in a number of ways.
-Below we’ll take you through the ways and show you a few of the top charge cards available, as well as some of the best alternatives.
+One option is a charge card.
+Some people use this term interchangeably with credit cards, but charge cards differ from other card types in a number of ways.
+So, what is a charge card?
+Below, we’ll answer that question and take you through the ways in which they differ from other cards.
+We’ll also show you a few of the top charge cards available and some of the best alternatives.

 Definition of a Charge Card

 A charge card is defined by Investopedia as a card that charges no interest but requires the user to pay his/her balance in full upon receipt of the statement.
 You typically need a good-to-excellent credit rating to obtain a charge card, and using it responsibly can help burnish your credit history.
 The following is a summary of a charge card’s main characteristics: